btkrausen/hashicorp/terraform/Hands-On Labs/Section 04 - Understand Terraform Basics/02 - HashiCorp_Configuration_Language.md

 We will be utilizing Terraform Provider, Terraform Resource, Data, and Input Variables Blocks in this lab.
 This course will go through each of these configuration blocks in more detail throughout the course.
-- Task 1: Connect to the Student Workstation
-- Task 2: Verify Terraform installation
+- Task 1: Verify Terraform installation
-- Task 3: Update Terraform Configuration to include EC2 instance
+- Task 2: Update Terraform Configuration to include EC2 instance
-- Task 4: Use the Terraform CLI to Get Help
+- Task 3: Use the Terraform CLI to Get Help
-- Task 5: Apply your Configuration
+- Task 4: Apply your Configuration
-- Task 6: Verify EC2 Server in AWS Management Console
+- Task 5: Verify EC2 Server in AWS Management Console

 ![AWS Application Infrastructure Buildout](img/obj-2-hcl.png)

-## Task 1: Connect to the Student Workstation
-In the previous lab, you learned how to connect to your workstation with either VSCode, SSH, or the web-based client.
-Once you’ve connected, make sure you’ve navigated to the `/workstation/terraform` directory.
-This is where we’ll do all of our work for this lab.

-## Task 2: Verify Terraform installation
+## Task 1: Verify Terraform installation

-### Step 1.2.1
+### Step 1.1

 Run the following command to check the Terraform version: